localytics/serverless-slackbot-scaffold/template/README.md

 ## Configuration

-Install the serverless cli:

-    $ npm install -g serverless

-Install the necessary node modules by running `npm install` in both the root directory and `nodejs` directory:
+Install the necessary node modules by running `npm install` in both the root directory and `slackbot` directory:

     $ npm install
-    $ cd nodejs
+    $ cd slackbot
     $ npm install

 ## Deployment

-First, set the env variable in AWS using Serverless:

-    $ sls env set -s <stage> -k SLACK_VERIFICATION_TOKEN -v <token>

-Then, deploy the resources:
+Deploy the resources:

     $ sls resources deploy -s <stage>

 Next, deploy the function and endpoint:

-    $ cd nodejs
+    $ cd slackbot
     $ sls dash deploy -s <stage>

 Take the postback url, enter it into the slack integration configuration, and save.

 ## Testing

-`cd` into the correct directory and run `npm test`:

-    $ cd nodejs
     $ npm test